-At Winkelman Heating and Air we want to help you save money on your energy bills and prevent any sudden system failures by sharing our collective knowledge with you.
+At Winkelman Heating & Air Conditioning, we want to help you save money on your energy bills and prevent any sudden system failures by sharing our collective knowledge with you.
 For that purpose, we have compiled the most common HVAC questions in the FAQ list below.
-If you can’t find the issue you are looking for, you can check out our blog or pick our brain at any time by contacting us.
+If you can't find the issue you are looking for, you can check out our blog or pick our brain at any time by contacting us.

 Air conditioner size is measured in tons and a one-ton air conditioner provides 12,000 BTUs per hour of cooling capacity.
 As a very rough rule of thumb, 12,000 BTUs per hour is enough to cool about 500 square feet and an additional 6,000 BTUs will be needed for each additional 500 square feet.
 However, many factors also affect your cooling needs including climate, insulation, home layout, and sun exposure, so you should only use this as a starting point.